About Healing Hatred

 Based on the Healing Hatred project, Dr. Sarah Bernstein (Rossing Center) and Prof. Ruhama Weiss (HUC) presented a draft model for dialogue in conflict at the 2016 International Conference of the International Association of Spiritual Care (IASC) in Bern, Switzerland, see https://ia-sc.org/conferences.
 The IASC Board asked the Rossing Center, HUC, and HLT to co-host and co-organize the 2017 International Conference of the IASC in Jerusalem-Bethlehem-Bet Jalla, 9-11 July.
-This conference will thereby create the opportunity for us to share our model with both local and international audiences, and further a world-wide conversation about models for healing hatred.
+The conference was a huge success, as it created the opportunity for us to share our model with both local and international audiences, and further a world-wide conversation about models for healing hatred.

-Building on the successful conferences held in 2015 and 2016, which examined the fields of Spiritual Care in an Intercultural World, and Spiritual Care and Migration, the 2017 conference will continue the process of investigating and developing the field of spiritual care in different directions, focusing on the complex context of political conflicts and examining the meeting point of spiritual care and interreligious peacebuilding work.
-The conference will bring together around 100 speakers and participants from a wide array of different professional and academic backgrounds for two and a half days of papers, panel discussions and practical workshops, and will provide an ideal forum for exchanges around the concept of trauma underlying the conflict and preventing progress toward a sustained political solution.
+Building on the successful conferences held in 2015 and 2016, which examined the fields of Spiritual Care in an Intercultural World, and Spiritual Care and Migration, the 2017 conference has continued the process of investigating and developing the field of spiritual care in different directions, focusing on the complex context of political conflicts and examining the meeting point of spiritual care and interreligious peacebuilding work.
+The conference has brought together around 180 speakers and participants from a wide array of different professional and academic backgrounds for two and a half days of papers, panel discussions and practical workshops, and has provided an ideal forum for exchanges around the concept of trauma underlying the conflict and preventing progress toward a sustained political solution.

-The key-note speaker who has been invited to address the conference is Fr.
+The key-note speaker that addressed the conference is Fr.
 Michael Lapsley, the Founding Director of the Institute for Healing of Memories in South Africa.
-We believe that Fr.
-Michael has the potential to both inspire and inform our work here in Israel-Palestine, as well as other reconciliation work around the world.
-As well as speaking at the conference, we will take the opportunity to have a full-day training seminar with Fr Michael for the entire Rossing Center team, together with our partners from Holy Land Trust and HUC.
+Fr.
+Michael both inspired and informed our work here in Israel-Palestine, as well as other reconciliation work around the world.
+As well as speaking at the conference, we also had the opportunity to have a full-day training seminar with Fr Michael for the entire Rossing Center team, together with our partners from Holy Land Trust and HUC.

-Other international speakers include Prof. Pamela Cooper-White from Union Theological Seminary in New York and Sarah Snyder, the Advisor on Reconciliation to the Archbishop of Canterbury.
+Other international speakers included Prof. Pamela Cooper-White from Union Theological Seminary in New York and Sarah Snyder, the Advisor on Reconciliation to the Archbishop of Canterbury.